 Listing Education on Your Resume

 Next, you will want to include your educational background and teaching credentials on the first page.
-It is important that you have attained the level of education hiring managers are seeking.
+It is necessary you have attained the level of education hiring managers are seeking.
 Below is an example of how to list your credentials:

 Bachelor of Science in Early Childhood Education